aws-samples/aws-modernization-workshop-base/content/2_ModuleTwo_Setup/_index.ee.md

 ### Next Section Heading <!-- MODIFY THIS HEADING -->
 This paragraph block can optionally be utilized to lead into the next section of the workshop.

+### Event Engine <!-- MODIFY THIS HEADING -->
+Welcome to the Event Engine Setup section!
+This means that you are attending an AWS Hosted Workshop!
+Event Engine is a tool created at AWS that provisions AWS accounts for workshop events like this!
+These accounts will automatically terminate 24 hours after the workshop begins so participants don’t have to worry about leaving anything on.
+Each workshop participant will receive their own Event Engine AWS account.

+Here is a preview of what we will be setting up:

+    Creating a Cloud9 IDE Workspace
+    Creating an IAM Role
+    Attaching an IAM Role
+    Configuring Cloud9 Workspace

+The next page will show you how to gain access to your Event Engine dashboard!